lmander42/numbright/README.md

 File Groundwork:
     1) Put setbright, numbright, incrbright, & decrbright in ~/bin
     2) Make sure $HOME/bin is in the PATH variable
-         check this by looking at the path setting in you bash login file
+	check this by looking at the path setting in your bash login file
     3) Make setbright, numbright, incrbright, & decrbright executable
          if you don't know how, google, "sudo chmod +x"
     4) Open /etc/default/grub as a superuser